pendulum-chain/vortex/signer-service/README.md

 - `RATE_LIMIT_MAX_REQUESTS` - The maximum number of requests per IP address, default is `100`
 - `RATE_LIMIT_WINDOW_MINUTES` - The time window in minutes for the rate limit, default is `15` minutes
 - `RATE_LIMIT_NUMBER_OF_PROXIES` - The number of proxies between server and user, default is `1`
+- `FUNDING_SECRET` - Secret of the funding account.